melaniedaniel7/Update-a-file-through-a-Python-algorithm/Algorithm for file updates in Python.md

 The `.read()` method converts files into strings.
 This is necessary in order to use and display the contents of the file that was read.
 I store this string in a variable called `ip_addresses`.
+This code reads the contents of the `allow_list.txt` file in a string format that allows me to later use the string to organize and extract data in my Python program.

 <img src="Screenshot 2025-02-23 at 18.48.00.png" width="600" />